Colonial Dorchester – Summerville, South Carolina

 Fort Dorchester is part of the Colonial Dorchester State Historic Site in Summerville.
-In addition to the fort, the site also includes the ruins of St George’s Anglican Church and the remains of a shipping dock visible only at low tide.
+The citadel was built in 1757 from tabby, the same oyster shell-based material that was used to build the wall that once bound the city of Charleston.
+In addition to the fort, the site also includes the ruins of St George’s Anglican Church, built between 1719 and 1720.
+Its remaining bell tower was constructed in 1751.
+Also visible are the remains of a shipping dock on the Ashley River, though they can be seen only at low tide.

-Dorchester was founded in the late 1690s by a group of Congregationalist settlers from Massachusetts.
-Located on the banks of the Ashley River, Dorchester flourished as a trading village and by the mid 1700s had become the third largest town in South Carolina.
+Dorchester was founded in the late 1690s by a group of Congregationalist settlers from Massachusetts who formed a nearby meeting house.
+Descendants of this group would eventually form Summerville Presbyterian Church.
+Located on the banks of the Ashley River, Dorchester flourished as a trading village and by the mid-1700s had become the third largest town in South Carolina.

 The town’s fear of an impending French invasion in 1757 prompted the construction of a powder magazine and fort, which was fortified in 1775.
 Fort Dorchester saw little activity until the American Revolution, during which it served as an important military depot and strategic point.
 St. George’s Anglican Church was burned during the Revolution, though parts of it were salvaged and repaired, and members continued to use the church for worship for a brief period after the war.
 Members of the congregation later formed St. Paul’s in present-day downtown Summerville.

 Many notable South Carolina military leaders, including Francis Marion and Thomas Sumter, were stationed at Fort Dorchester during the war to guard the powder magazine.
 Remnants of the magazine can be seen within the fort.

 Following the Revolutionary War, the population of Dorchester began to wane as people evacuated to different areas, including Georgia.
 By 1788, Dorchester was completely abandoned.